tbanerj/PitchPanel/README.md

 # PitchPanel Vocal Analyzer

-VirtuOpera is a web-based vocal analysis tool designed for singers to receive immediate feedback on pitch accuracy, breath support, and diction quality based on audio recordings.
+**PitchPanel** is a web-based vocal analysis tool designed for singers to receive immediate feedback on pitch accuracy, breath support, and diction quality based on audio recordings.
 It uses signal processing (via `librosa`) and a simple ML model to generate scores and personalized suggestions.

 ---